Angels are everywhere! I love it when it is obvious, they are following ME!

 Just weeks after memorizing this Psalm, I got a lesson in Angelology 401.

 It started on a road trip to Rugby, Tennessee, a lovely, restored Victorian community, settled on the lush Cumberland Plateau.
-Rugby’s restoration was founded in 1966 by my husband’s brother Brian, now deceased, so we’re family when we’re in Rugby.
-Our friends Cat and Dan were along for the trip with Alan and me.
-We’d told them about Rugby, how the original settlers came in the 1800’s, how a fabulous little library of Victorian literature was housed within the community, knowing Cat, a writer, would particularly enjoy it.
+Rugby’s restoration was founded in 1966 by my husband Alan’s brother Brian, now deceased, so we’re family when we’re in Rugby.
+Our friends Cat and Dan came along.
+We’d told them about Rugby, how the original settlers arrived in the 1800’s, how a fabulous tiny library of Victorian literature was housed within the community, knowing Cat, a writer, would particularly enjoy it.

 It was May, one of my favorite times of the year, and certainly my favorite in Rugby.
 The community’s Spring Festival was underway.
 People milled about the colorful church and buildings that lined either side of old Route 52.
 English buildings with names like Kingston Lyle, The Board of Aid, Percy Cottage, and The Commissary.

 Open air tents were perched on the front lawns of the buildings where artisans sold glassware, jewelry, woodwork, stained glass and other handmade crafts.
 The festival goers and the artisans were sparser than usual, but a lively group walked about the grounds, along the charming wooden sidewalk, and near the two-lane, which split the community.